Déjà Vu Live

-Déjà Vu Live is the sixteenth album by the rock band Crosby, Stills, Nash & Young, their sixth in the quartet configuration, and their third live album overall, released by Reprise Records in 2008.
+Déjà Vu Live is a live album by Crosby, Stills, Nash & Young, and their sixth in the quartet configuration, released by Reprise Records in 2008.
 It peaked at #153 on the Billboard 200, recorded on their 2006 Freedom of Speech tour.
 The album was released on vinyl in early 2009 and was pressed on 200-gram vinyl in Japan.

 Content

-In 2006, Neil Young released his album critical of the Bush Administration, Living with War.
+In 2006, Neil Young released his album critical of the Bush administration, Living with War.
 Preparing to go on tour in support of the album, he invited his partners Crosby, Stills & Nash to put aside their own plans and join him.
 The resulting CSNY tour yielded both a film and this album, which serves as its soundtrack.
 All of Young's songs derive from the Living with War album, including three versions of the title track, while no Crosby, Stills, or Nash song dates later than 1971.